mostafabahaa25/Hierarchical-Relational-Networks-for-GARR/README.md

 #### Single Frame Models:

-- **B1-NoRelations:** In the first stage, Resnet50 is fine-tuned and a person is represented with 2048-d features.
-In the second stage, each person is connected to a shared dense layer of 128 features.
-The person representations (each of length 128 features) are then pooled and fed to a softmax layer for group activity classification.
+- **B1-NoRelations:** In the first stage, a ResNet-50 backbone is fine-tuned, and each person is represented using a 2048-dimensional feature vector.
+In the second stage, individual features are projected through a shared fully connected layer of 128 dimensions.
+The resulting person-level representations are then pooled and passed to a softmax classifier for group activity recognition.

-- **RCRG-1R-1C:** Pretrained Resnet50 network is fine-tuned and a person is represented with 2048-d features, then a single relational layer (1R), all people in 1 clique (1C), so all-pairs relationships are learned.
+- **RCRG-1R-1C:** A pretrained ResNet-50 backbone is fine-tuned to extract 2048-dimensional person features, followed by a single relational layer (1R).
+All individuals are connected within a single clique (1C), enabling the modeling of all-pairwise relationships.

-- **RCRG-1R-1C-!tuned:** Same as previous variant, but Pretrained Resnet50 network without fine-tuning.
+- **RCRG-1R-1C-!tuned:** Identical to the previous variant, except that the pretrained ResNet-50 backbone is kept frozen and not fine-tuned during training.

-- **RCRG-2R-11C:** Close to the RCRG-1R-1C variant, but uses 2 relational layers (2R) of sizes 256 and 128.
-The graphs of these 2 layers are 1 clique (11C) of all people.
-This variant and the next ones explore stacking layers with different graph structures.
+- **RCRG-2R-11C:** Extends the RCRG-1R-1C model by stacking two relational layers (2R) with output dimensions of 256 and 128, respectively.
+Both layers use a single clique (1C) encompassing all individuals.
+This variant and the subsequent ones explore the impact of deeper relational hierarchies.

-- **RCRG-2R-21C:** Same as the previous model, but the first layer has 2 cliques, one per team.
-The second layer is all-pairs relations (1C).
+- **RCRG-2R-21C:** Similar to RCRG-2R-11C, but the first relational layer uses two cliques (2C), corresponding to one clique per team, while the second layer models all-pairwise relations using a single clique (1C).

-- **RCRG-3R-421C:** There relational layers (of sizes 512, 256, and 128) with clique sizes of the layers set to (4, 2, 1).
-The first layer has 4 cliques, with each team divided into 2 cliques.
+- **RCRG-3R-421C:** Employs three relational layers with output dimensions of 512, 256, and 128, respectively.
+The clique configuration follows a (4, 2, 1) hierarchy: the first layer contains four cliques (each team split into two sub-cliques), the second layer contains two cliques, and the final layer aggregates all individuals into a single clique.

 ##### Performance comparison